Information for Healthcare Providers

 Mpox Immunization

-Additionally, Albertans 18 and older, who self-identify as meeting the below outlined eligibility criteria, are now able to get the mpox vaccine, preventatively before an exposure.
-Any patient who meet this criteria should call 1-866-301-2668, to book an appointment for immunization.
+Additionally, Alberta residents who self-identify as meeting the below outlined eligibility criteria, are now able to get the mpox vaccine preventatively before an exposure.
+Two doses of vaccine at least 28 days apart are required for optimum protection.
+Any patient who meets this criteria should call 1-866-301-2668, to book an appointment for immunization.